bumps/bumps/doc/guide/optimizer.rst

 :ref:`option-steps` is the number of iterations to include in the Markov chain.
 Each iteration updates the full population.
 The population size scales with the number of fitted parameters.
+Set steps so that the number of fit parameters times the population times steps is at least 100,000.

 :ref:`option-burn` is the number of iterations to required for the Markov chain to converge to the equilibrium distribution.
 If the fit ends